Joe Burrow: Ohio State

 After redshirting his first year at Ohio State in 2015, Burrow spent the next two years as a backup to J. T. Barrett, during which he played in 10 games, completing 29 of 39 passes for 287 yards and two touchdowns.

 During Ohio State's spring game in 2018, Burrow completed 15 of 22 pass attempts for 238 yards and two touchdowns.
-The game was further part of Ohio State's competition for the starting quarterback position, contested by Burrow, Barrett, and Dwayne Haskins.
+The game was further part of Ohio State's competition for the starting quarterback position, contested by Burrow, Tate Martell, and Dwayne Haskins.
 Following the game, Burrow told reporters "I didn't come here to sit on the bench for four years.
 I know I'm a pretty good quarterback.
 I want to play somewhere."
 Realizing that Haskins would be named starting quarterback at Ohio State, Burrow transferred to Louisiana State University (LSU) on May 18, 2018.
-Burrow had graduated from Ohio State in three years with a degree in consumer and family financial services, and would be immediately eligible as a graduate transfer.
+Burrow had graduated from Ohio State in three years with a degree in consumer and family financial services, and was immediately eligible as a graduate transfer.

 LSU

 2018

 In his first year at LSU, Burrow was named the starting quarterback as a redshirt junior in 2018.
 In an early season road trip to then-No. 7 Auburn, Burrow threw for 249 yards and a touchdown en route to a 22–21 win.
-He was named SEC Offensive Player of the Week following the victory.
+He was named the Southeastern Conference (SEC) Offensive Player of the Week following the victory.
 He again earned SEC Offensive Player of the Week honors following a 292-yard, three-touchdown performance against Ole Miss two weeks later.
-Burrow played in LSU's 7-overtime and 5-hour long loss to Texas A&M. After the game, Burrow experienced fatigue and had to be receive IV therapy from trainers.
+Burrow played in LSU's 7-overtime and 5-hour long loss to Texas A&M. After the game, Burrow experienced fatigue and had to receive IV therapy from trainers.
 Burrow helped lead the Tigers to a 10–3 record, including a win over UCF in the Fiesta Bowl, and a No. 6 ranking in the final AP Poll.
 Burrow finished the season with 2,894 yards passing, 16 touchdowns, and five interceptions.
 He added 399 rushing yards and seven rushing touchdowns.